Rufshod/Statistical_Analysis_Alexander_Andersson/Lab/cars_assignment.md

 cars.dropna(inplace=True)
 ```
-Now with the data cleaned and imperial mesuarments converted into metric for a European demographic I'll start exploring the data.
+Now with the data cleaned and imperial units converted into metric for a European demographic I'll start exploring the data.

+Note: This will also make the data set easier to work with in the future

 ```py
 cars.describe() # Used to get an overview of the data.
 ```
 ## Auto-mpg dataset statistical analysis

-One way that Swedcar can prove that their new engines are better than the older motors Stures bil AB is using today is comparing newer car manufacturing to older in order to prove that newer cars and newer motors are more fuel efficient.
+One way that Swedcar can prove that their new engines are more efficient than the motors Stures bil AB is using today is comparing newer car manufacturing to older in order to prove that newer cars are more fuel efficient.

 ```py
 # Ill start by splitting the data set. into two parts dependant of the year.